Business Development Volunteer

 2. Organizational Development

 3. Economic Opportunities

 Volunteers help their Ukrainian counterparts develop leadership skills, promote volunteerism, civic engagement, service learning, advocate for positive changes, and strengthen civil society.
 Volunteers also assist in organizational capacity building of the partner organizations in the areas of planning, internal management, programming, service delivery, and financial sustainability.

-• BA/BS in any business field (Economics, Business Administration, Management, Accounting, Banking, Finance, Marketing); or
+• BA/BS in any business field (Economics, Business Administration, Management, Accounting, Banking, Finance, Marketing);

 • 5 years business experience

 • Flexibility, adaptability, emotional maturity, ability to overcome challenges, cross-cultural awareness and sensitivity, creativity, and a sincere commitment to Peace Corps service.

 • Strong presentation and training facilitation skills;